Berlin Potsdamer Platz station: U-Bahn

 The station was one of a number designed by the Swedish architect Alfred Frederik Elias Grenander (1863–1931).
 From a technical point of view, its construction was something of a challenge, as aboveground the Hotel Furstenhof was being rebuilt at the same time.
 The U-Bahn line extension and new station ran right through the hotel's basement, cutting it in half.
 Contrary to several sources, the hotel did not however enjoy a separate entrance directly from the station.
 The enormous Wertheim Department Store in nearby Leipziger Straße did enjoy such an entrance, as in later years did the Hotel Excelsior from the Anhalter Bahnhof.

 Until 1923 the station was known as Leipziger Platz.
 From then the name was Potsdamer Platz.

 The station was closed from 13 August 1961 to 13 November 1993 when Berlin was separated by Berlin Wall.
 A border fortification was placed near Potsdamer Platz station.
 This border fortification was removed in December 1990.
 It was imagined that trains on either side would simply run as far as the last stop before the border and then reverse back.
-This was partly the case with the U-Bahn line through Potsdamer Platz, as in October 1991, the Mohrenstraße station operationally became a terminus for trains on the eastern side.
+This was partly the case with the U-Bahn line through Potsdamer Platz, as in October 1991, the Mohrenstraße (now renamed Anton-Wilhelm-Amo-Straße station) station operationally became a terminus for trains on the eastern side.
 On the western side however, the entire section all the way back to Wittenbergplatz was closed completely and at least partially dismantled.
 Indeed, two of the abandoned stations on this section, Bülowstraße and Nollendorfplatz, were converted into markets.
 The antiques market at the latter was housed in sixteen old wooden coaches lined up beside the platforms, while another coach even carried passengers back and forth to Bülowstraße where a Turkish bazaar was sited.

 This station was intended to be an interchange with the future driverless line U3 and U10, and a shell was built for a side platform station above the S-Bahn platforms in 2006 during major renovation works.